St Mellons crash victims on laughing gas, court papers reveal

 Rafel Jeanne, 24, Darcy Ross, 21, and Eve Smith, 21, died while two other passengers survived with injuries.

-A sixth passenger, Joel Lia, had driven the same car earlier that evening was later charged with driving offences.
+A sixth passenger, Joel Lia, had driven the same car earlier that evening and was later charged with driving offences.

-Court papers revealed he told police that everyone in the group was "intoxicated".

 The accident happened on the A48(M) near the St Mellons area of Cardiff at 2.03am on Saturday, 4 March when a Volkswagen Tiguan veered off a slip road approaching a roundabout and came to rest in a small copse of trees.